Blog Post

 In my book, I meticulously addressed every single meter of East Wansdyke, providing compelling evidence that challenges the traditional interpretation of Wansdyke as either a defensive structure or a boundary marker.
 My research and analysis have convincingly demonstrated that East Wansdyke was, in fact, part of a prehistoric canal system, a finding that significantly alters our understanding of the landscape and the capabilities of the people who engineered it.
 This conclusion was reached through a combination of detailed survey work, the application of modern technologies such as LiDAR, and a critical review of the archaeological and historical records.

-However, one critic, emblematic of the resistance I’ve encountered, attempted to undermine my hypothesis by pointing to a site associated with West Wansdyke.
+However, one critic, emblematic of the resistance I’ve encountered, sought to undermine my hypothesis by citing a site associated with West Wansdyke.
 This individual argued that because West Wansdyke was built on a ‘late Iron Age’ fortification, it must, therefore, be of Saxon origin, aiming to cast doubt on my entire thesis by focusing on this one aspect.
 It’s a classic example of attempting to discredit a comprehensive theory by finding fault with a single, arguably tangential, element.

 In my response, I emphasised that this site, situated in West Wansdyke, falls outside the primary focus of my research on the East Wansdyke segment.
 More importantly, I had already anticipated such objections and addressed them directly in my book.
 I concluded that West Wansdyke, while geographically related, was connected to the original canal system at a later date, likely by the Romans.
 This connection was based on evidence suggesting that West Wansdyke is incomplete, sporadic, and differs in specification from East Wansdyke, indicating a distinct phase of construction and purpose.

 The dismissal of West Wansdyke from my primary analysis was not arbitrary but a considered decision grounded in the evidence and the scope of my research.
-It reflects a methodological approach that prioritizes coherence, specificity, and relevance in building a historical narrative.
-The critique leveled against my work by focusing on West Wansdyke, therefore, misses the mark.
-It overlooks the rigor of my research process and the clear rationale provided for the conclusions drawn about East Wansdyke and its role within a broader prehistoric canal system.
+It reflects a methodological approach that prioritises coherence, specificity, and relevance in building a historical narrative.
+The critique of my work that focuses on West Wansdyke, therefore, misses the mark.
+It overlooks the rigour of my research process and the clear rationale provided for the conclusions drawn about East Wansdyke and its role within a broader prehistoric canal system.

 West Wansdyke